“It was perhaps the most memorable evening in show-business history.” – Judy At Carnegie Hall advertisement, 1961

 July 20, 1939: Film Daily trade magazine ad touting the upcoming release of The Wizard of Oz.

-July 20, 1941: Judy took a break from filming Babes on Broadway and was at the Decca Records studios in Hollywood.
+July 20, 1941: Judy took a break from filming Babes on Broadway to record two singles at the Decca Records studios in Hollywood.
 She recorded “The Birthday Of A King” and “The Star Of The East.”
 Both were released on the Decca single #4050 in December of 1941.
-They were also included in the 1942 Decca album “Christmas Candle” (image seen above).
+They were also included in the 1942 Decca album “Christmas Candle.”

 Check out The Judy Garland Online Discography’s Decca Records pages for more details about all of Judy’s Decca recordings.